posit-dev/bcorp-report/pbc-report.typ

 What makes a PBC different from other types of corporations?

 #quote(block: true)[
-#emph[“A 'public benefit corporation' is a for-profit corporation organized under and subject to the requirements of this chapter that is intended to produce a public benefit or public benefits and to operate in a responsible and sustainable manner.\"] — #link("https://delcode.delaware.gov/title8/c001/sc15/")[Delaware Public Benefit Corporations Laws]
+#emph["A 'public benefit corporation' is a for-profit corporation organized under and subject to the requirements of this chapter that is intended to produce a public benefit or public benefits and to operate in a responsible and sustainable manner."] — #link("https://delcode.delaware.gov/title8/c001/sc15/")[#underline[Delaware Public Benefit Corporations Law];]
 ]

 As a PBC and Certified B Corporation, we must meet the highest verified standards of social and environmental performance, transparency, and accountability.
 Our directors and officers have a fiduciary responsibility to address social, economic, and environmental needs while still overseeing our business goals.